dodevops/terraform-azure-kubernetes/README.md

 The following input variables are optional (have default values):

-### add\_identity\_to\_group

-Description: The name of a group which is assigned to appropriate roles in the subscription to manage resources that are required by the AKS.
-Setting this to a non empty string will add the AKS managed identity to this group.

-You need the following API permissions (with admin consent) on a service prinicpal to make this work:

-* Directory.Read.All
-* Group.Read.All
-* Group.ReadWrite.All

-Type: `string`

-Default: `""`

 ### availability\_zones

 Description: availability zones to spread the cluster nodes across, if omitted, only one avilability zone is used